Skip to Content

 Air Style Chest Protectors

 These chest protectors are super light and comfortable.
-They’re basically a combo of foam and plastic, most have very little plastic, which fits tight and snug on the rider.
-These are made to be worn under a jersey, and usually have buckles of some kind on the side.
+They’re a combo of foam and plastic, most have very little plastic, which fits tight and snug on the rider.
+These are made to be worn under a jersey and usually have buckles of some kind on the side.

 If I were to get one of these, I would have to go with the Fox Titan Race (link to Amazon).
-This one has a CE 1621 saftey certification, but it’s only level 1, and is only for back coverage.
+This one has a CE 1621 safety certification, but it’s only level 1 and is only for back coverage.
 Again, these are another form of a roost guard, and not suitable for doing tricks or faster speed trail riding.

 ATV Chest Protector Safety

 The CE marking is a certification for safety and health purposes.
 It started in 1985 and stands for European conformity.
-It’s basically a European safety standard for anything being manufactured in or designed to be sold in the European Economic Area.
-The symbol is recognized worldwide and is also used for products not being sold in Europe because it is such a well known safety standard.
+It’s a European safety standard for anything being manufactured in or designed to be sold in the European Economic Area.
+The symbol is recognized worldwide and is also used for products not being sold in Europe because it is such a well-known safety standard.

-Getting a well built, good quality chest protector is a must if you value your safety.
+Getting a well-built, good-quality chest protector is a must if you value your safety.
 It’s cheaper than going to the hospital that’s for sure, and less painful.
-It could even save your life, you want full protection of your organs, spine, and clavicle.
+It could even save your life if you want full protection of your organs, spine, and clavicle.
 Accidents do happen, and you’re better safe than sorry.

 Be careful about using chemical cleaners to clean your chest protector.
 The chemicals can weaken the materials, and some companies even void the warranty if you do.
 Instead, use a rag and some water.
 Cleaning your gear will help it last a long time.